 This author uncovers how entrepreneurs, small business owners, and even big corporations who’ve found a market selling not apps or virtual solutions but real, tangible things.
 Revealing deep truths about how humans shop, interact, and even think, this book blends psychology and observant wit with first-rate reporting, demonstrating the “limited appeal of the purely digital life—and the robust future of the real world outside it.”

-With these 25 outstanding marketing books added to your library, there’s no reason 2018 can’t be your business’s best year ever.
+With these 25 best marketing books for entrepreneurs added to your library, there’s no reason 2019 can’t be your business’s best year ever.
 You just might have to do things a little bit differently.
+Good luck!